GraphQLSwift/Graphiti/UsageGuide.md

 ## Federation

 Federation allows you split your GraphQL API into smaller services and link them back together so clients see a single larger API.
 More information can be found [here](https://www.apollographql.com/docs/federation).
-To enable federation you'll need to implement `FederationResolver` on your resolver.
-If you would like to use [Federated Entities](https://www.apollographql.com/docs/federation/entities) you'll need to implement `FederationEntity` and `FederationEntityKey` on your types.
+To enable federation you must:

+1. Define `Keys` on the entity types, which specify the primary key fields and the resolver function used to load an entity from that key.
+2. Provide the schema SDL to the schema itself.

+Here's an example for the following schema:

 ```graphql
 extend schema @link(url: "https://specs.apollo.dev/federation/v2.0", import: [ "@extends", "@external", "@key", "@inaccessible", "@override", "@provides", "@requires", "@shareable", "@tag"])